kerrjoshua/web-module-project-HTTP/README.md

 - Adds the movie passed in through body to the server movies list.
 Returns updated movies list.

 #### PUT `http://localhost:9000/api/movies/:id`
-- Replaced the movie with the passed in id with data passed in through body.
+- Replaces the movie with the passed in id with data passed in through body.
 Returns update movies list.

 #### DELETE `http://localhost:9000/api/movies/:id`
-- Removed movie with the passed in id.
-Returns the deleted movie's id.
+- Removes movie with the passed in id.
+Returns the now shortened movies list.

 ***Make sure to complete your tasks one at a time and complete test each task before proceeding forward.***